Ambachat/RAG_financial_doc_with_open_source_LLM/design_report.md

 Financial RAG System Design Report

 1. Executive Summary

-This report outlines the architecture of a Retrieval-Augmented Generation (RAG) system designed to answer factual questions from financial 10-K documents (Apple & Tesla).
-The system prioritizes high precision, strict citation tracking, and robust handling of tabular data.
+This report describes a Retrieval-Augmented Generation (RAG) system built to answer factual questions from financial 10-K documents, specifically for Apple and Tesla.
+The system is designed with a strong focus on accuracy, proper source citations, and reliable handling of financial tables.

-2. Ingestion & Chunking Strategy
+2. Ingestion and Chunking Strategy

-Effective chunking is critical for financial documents where context (like headers) often spans multiple paragraphs.
+Proper chunking is very important for financial documents because important context often spans multiple paragraphs.

-•	Text Processing:
-o	Method: RecursiveCharacterTextSplitter
-o	Parameters: Chunk Size: 1000 characters, Overlap: 200 characters. o	Rationale: A larger chunk size of 1000 ensures that complete sentences and their immediate context are preserved.
-The 200-character overlap prevents information loss at the boundaries of splits, ensuring that references (e.g., "The company...") remain linked to their subjects.
-•	Table Processing (Critical Feature): o	Method: Tables are extracted whole using pdfplumber and converted to Markdown format. o	Rationale: Financial data relies on row-column alignment.
-Standard text splitters destroy this structure.
-By treating tables as standalone atomic chunks, we ensure the LLM receives the full financial context (Year vs. Revenue) without fragmentation.
+For normal text,  a recursive text splitting approach is used .
+Each chunk is around 1000 characters long, with an overlap of 200 characters between chunks.
+This helps preserve full sentences and ensures that references like “the company” still make sense across chunk boundaries.

+Handling tables is treated as a critical requirement for financial docs since it contain important numerical values.
+Financial tables are extracted as a whole using pdfplumber and converted into Markdown format.
+Tables are never split into smaller chunks.
+This is done because financial meaning depends heavily on row and column alignment (for example, year versus revenue).
+Keeping tables intact ensures that the language model receives complete and accurate financial context.

 3. Retrieval Strategy

-A "Hybrid + Rerank" pipeline was chosen to balance semantic understanding with keyword precision.
-1. Vector Search (ChromaDB): Captures semantic meaning (e.g., "earnings" ≈ "revenue").
-2. Keyword Search (BM25): captures exact matches for unique identifiers (e.g., "6.07%", "September 28, 2024").
+The system uses a hybrid retrieval approach combined with re-ranking to ensure high-quality results.

+The documents are embedded using sentence-transformers/all-mpnet-base-v2 model  and  stored in chroma db.

+Vector search using ChromaDB captures semantic meaning, allowing the system to understand related concepts such as “earnings” and “revenue.”
+In parallel, keyword search using BM25 ensures exact matches for specific values like percentages or dates.

-3. Re-ranking (Cross-Encoder): The top 10 results from both streams are fused and re-scored using ms-marco-MiniLM-L-6-v2.
-This ensures that the context fed to the LLM is highly relevant, reducing hallucinations.
+The top results from both retrieval methods are combined and re-ranked using a cross-encoder model (ms-marco-MiniLM-L-6-v2).
+This step ensures that only the most relevant and precise information is passed to the language model, which significantly reduces hallucinations.

-4. LLM Selection: Llama 3 vs. Phi-3
+4. LLM Selection:  Llama-3

-The system was initially tested with Microsoft/Phi-3-mini but migrated to Meta/Llama-3.
-•	Phi-3-Mini (3.8B) Limitations: While efficient, Phi-3 struggled with the complex "negative constraint" instructions.
-It often attempted to answer out-of-scope questions or hallucinated page numbers despite explicit instructions not to.
-It also struggled to consistently format citations (e.g., [Ref: Source, Page]).
-•	Llama-3 (8B) Advantages: Llama-3 demonstrates significantly stronger instruction-following capabilities.
-o	Reasoning: It can better correlate data across complex Markdown tables. o	Compliance: It strictly adheres to negative constraints (refusing to answer when data is missing). o	Formatting: It reliably generates the regex-parseable citation format required for the source tracking feature.
+Llama-3 performs much better in these areas.
+It follows instructions more reliably, reasons more accurately over complex Markdown tables, and strictly respects negative constraints.
+It also consistently generates citations in a fixed, machine-readable format, which is essential for source tracking.

+It  also  provides good citation for the  answers.

-5. Out-of-Scope (OOS) Handling
+5. Out-of-Scope Question Handling

 Preventing hallucinations is a strict requirement for financial analysis.
-OOS handling is implemented via a three-layer defence:
-1. Prompt Engineering (Negative Constraints): The system prompt explicitly instructs the model: "If the answer is not in the text, respond EXACTLY: 'This question cannot be answered based on the provided documents.'"
-2. Citation Validation: The post-processing logic parses the answer for [Ref: ...] tags.
-If the model provides an answer but fails to cite a source from the provided context, the answer is flagged or discarded (depending on configuration).
-3. Source Filtering: The specific string "This question cannot be answered..." is hardcoded as a stop condition.
-If detected, the sources list is forcibly cleared to prevent misleading attributions.
+The system uses three layers of protection.

+First, the prompt clearly instructs the model to respond with a fixed sentence if the answer is not present in the documents.
+Second, the system validates citations in the final answer.
+If an answer is provided without valid references, it is flagged or discarded.
+Third, if the predefined out-of-scope response is detected, all sources are automatically removed to avoid misleading attribution.